Jay Munly: Denver Broncos UK

 The Denver Broncos UK is an experimental folk quartet that began touring together in 2012.
 They are now commonly referred to as DBUK in order to dispel any notion that they are connected to the Denver Broncos football team or the Bronco's fanbase in the United Kingdom.

-The band formed in 2006 with just Munly, Lord Dwight Pentacost, and Slim Cessna; Rebecca Vera joined later on.
+The band formed in 2006 with just Munly, Lord Dwight Pentecost, and Slim Cessna; Rebecca Vera joined later on.
 All members contribute vocals and all members except Munly play some sort of percussion.
 In addition, Munly plays the guitar, Rebecca plays the cello and keys, and Dwight plays autoharp, melodica, and banjo.

 Their debut full-length album, Songs One Through Eight was released in March 2015 by their own label, SCACUNINCORPORATED.
 A few songs that appear on the album are original recordings from 2006 and 2007, which do not include Rebecca.
 Songs Nine Through Sixteen was released in October 2019, also on their own record label.
 A double-album titled Songs One Through Sixteen was released in November 2018 through the European record label Glitterhouse Records.

 Their cover of "Top Yourself" by The Raconteurs is included on the album Rockin' Legends Pay Tribute to Jack White, released in November 2013.

 In December 2020, DBUK covered "The Safety Dance" by Men Without Hats for Wheelerfest 2020, a two-day virtual musical event which hosted by musician Sean Wheeler and broadcast from Mexico City, Mexico.
 Each band created one or more videos to contribute with a "freak show" theme.
 In DBUK's video, Munly sat outside on a chair, wearing a black hat, clothing, and a non-surgical cloth mask.
 He held a "dummy" baby doll in his arms and manually moved the doll's mouth to the lyrics.
 There were computerized graphics interspersed between.
 An official recording of the song has not been released.